Handball: France and Hungary sneak through

 Iceland’s outgoing coach Gudmundur Gudmundsson, hoping to lead the tiny volcanic nation to another Olympic medal after he helped secure the country’s first silver since the 1956 Games four years ago in Beijing, refused to blame Gudjonsson.

 “We’re all upset.
 You have to look at the whole game.
-This is the way sport is, you do or die,” he said.
+This is the way sport is, you do or die,” he said, with Iceland unbeaten in the group stages and chasing a first Olympic gold medal.